albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

    }
    ```

-   We have not yet enabled the Prometheus endpoint, thus the above test will fail.
+   We have not yet enabled the Prometheus endpoint, thus the above integration test will fail.

    ```bash
    $ ./gradlew clean integrationTest